MichaelCurrin/learn-to-code/Git/configure/commit_msg_prefix.md

 # Add a prefix to commit messages
-> Add a reusable prefix to your commit message
+> Configure a prefix to be used for every git commit message in a repo

 If your project requires adding a prefix (such as a Jira ticket number) to all commits on a feature branch, you can get this inserted automatically, for commits made on the command-line or VSCode.

+You can always edit or delete the prefix text for a particular commit and it will reppear the next time.

 ## 1. Configure a template